maintaina/deployments/basic-setup/README.md

 ## Startup

-Run `docker-compose up` inside the directory with the docker-compose.yml file
+Run `docker-compose up -d` inside the directory with the docker-compose.yml file

 The container entrypoint will copy original_config\apps\$app files to each $app's config/ dir.
 It will not overwrite existing files.